 The installation and wiring of your transmitter must conform to local code requirements.

-- NOTE Invensys recommends the use of transient/surge protection in installations prone to high levels of electrical transients and surges.
+The transmitter includes transient surge protection as standard.
+However, Invensys recommends the use of additional transient/surge protection in installations prone to unusually high levels of electrical transients and surges.

 Accessing Transmitter Field Terminals